sagearbor/nsFitnessApp/README.md

 ###   In Version18 Group creation working to write - UID, group name, description, ~privacy, ~date.
 Storing privacy
 ###     but as any string and should be controlled dropdown or 0-1.
 Date is a string and doesnt make sense so need to fix.
 ###     Group component has 'id' which I can maybe drop.
 Need to add a new page to add members to group, also view groups.
-###   In Version20 - writing to User (cap U).
+###   In Version21 - writing to User (cap U).
 Also writing admin when creating a new group.
+Also changed date to datInMilliseconds
+###     and plan to have similar for user.
+Hardcoded open into uesr group privacy, fix in spring.
+Next todo add admin as member.
+###     TODO - for user I will have dobYYYY, dobMM, dobDD, and then concatenate them and use
-TODO - currently hard sets admin
+###     dateparse() maybe to also store dobInMilliseconds.
+Currently hard sets admin
 ###     as current user, but should add (push?) current user to add to admins OR fail if group already exists probably.
 ###
 ### NEXT STEPS